MAHGIC: A Model Adapter for the Halo-Galaxy Inter-Connection: The Empirical Model

 \item The model should be flexible enough to accommodate constraints from current and future observations, and yet avoid over-fitting.
 In the context of Bayesian inference, model complexities can be increased to capture more subtle processes as more observational constraints become available.
 For the problem of galaxy formation concerned here, constraints are obtained from observations of galaxies at different redshifts.
 Thus, it is not useful to build a mapping that is valid only at a given redshift.
 Instead, we should construct the mapping on the basis of MAH and SFH.
 To do this, we use tree branches of MAH and SFH described in \S\ref{ssec:samples} as individual entries, and build a mapping of the PCs between the MAH and SFH branches.
 This has the advantage of avoiding an over-complicated model.
 We use \specialname[GBDT] in the halo-galaxy mapping to suppress over-fitting, as described in detail in Paper-I (see its Appendix B).
-As the amount of constraining data increases, one can use more PCs and more halo quantities as input features to accommodate the additional constraints. \eenum Taking account of all these requirements, we intend to build a deep interpretable model for galaxy formation in dark matter halos.
-The details are described in the following sections separately for central galaxies (\S\ref{ssec:model-of-central}) and satellite galaxies (\S\ref{ssec:model-of-satellite}).
-Figure~\ref{fig:model-outline} shows the outline of the model, and Table~\ref{tab:variables} lists the variables and transformations involved.
+As the amount of constraining data increases, one can use more PCs and more halo quantities as input features to accommodate the additional constraints. \eenum

+{\revisestyle To improve the accuracy of our model, we need to break the modeling into multiple pieces in redshift.
+The reasons for this are the following.
+First, the prediction of stellar properties is the most precise at the redshift where predictor halo properties are used.
+Indeed, as shown in Paper-I, $\MstarInt$ at a given redshift is predominantly determined by $\Mhalo$ at the redshift.
+The extension of the SFH towards higher redshift in general introduces cumulative errors, even if PCs are used, because the predictions of stellar PCs themselves contain error, as seen from Figure~\ref{fig:var-contrib-cent}.
+Second, branches of different $\zinfall$ have different lengths in redshift coverage.
+To make the PCA feasible, we need to align the branches so that that they have the same length (see \S\ref{ssec:model-of-central} and \S\ref{ssec:model-of-satellite}).
+If only one piece is used, artificial continuations are needed for MAHs that have different lengths, which can introduce artifacts and should be avoided.

+Using multiple pieces is an analog to a non-parametric approach: it solves the problem at the expense of the interpretability.
+However, our model can avoid problems in a full non-parametric approach by using PCs for each of the pieces.
+In principle, the number of pieces and the locations of the breaking redshift can both be set as free hyperparameters and adjusted by an independent cross-validation process, depending on the quality of the training data and the form of the objective function.
+This is similar to a neural network, where neurons in the same layer are responsible for different regions of the feature space and should be adjusted according to the training data. }